apecloud/myduckserver/docs/tutorial/htap-setup.md

 # Launch the HTAP cluster

-Just run `/bin/bash startup.sh`.
+Just run `bash startup.sh`.
 Then you'll get a HTAP cluster.
 And an account 'lol' with password 'lol' has been created for connecting.
 Have fun!

 # Connecting